 Portugal

-Roberto Martinez's team demonstrated their dominance in the group from the start.
-In their first qualifying match, Portugal thrashed Armenia 5-0 away from home, scoring all five goals within the first hour of play.
-This marked Portugal's third consecutive victory in World Cup qualification.
+Roberto Martinez's side showed their dominance in the group from the start.
+In their first qualifier, Portugal thrashed Armenia 5-0 away, scoring all five goals within an hour.
+This marked Portugal's third consecutive victory in World Cup qualifying.

-- At least 3 goals have been scored in 8 of Portugal's last 10 World Cup qualification matches.
+- At least 3 goals have been scored in 8 of Portugal's last 10 World Cup qualifying matches.

-- In their last 20 matches in this tournament, Portugal has secured 17 wins (2 draws and 1 loss).
+- In their last 20 matches in this tournament, Portugal has secured 17 wins (2 draws, 1 loss).

 Predicted lineup for Portugal (4-3-3)

-Defender Diogo Dalot is sidelined due to injury.
+Defender Diogo Dalot and forward Francisco Conceicao are sidelined due to injuries.

 Referee